 - sampling_weights

-Optional name of a sampling-weight column for a design-weighted MAIHDA on complex-survey data; see
+Optional name of a sampling-weight column for a weighted MAIHDA on survey data; see

-fit_maihdafor the full semantics (engine selection, the pseudo-likelihood weighting, and what is/is not design-based).
-Both the null and the adjusted model (and any per-group fits) use the same weights, so the PCV is a design-weighted decomposition.
+fit_maihdafor the full semantics (engine selection, the pseudo-likelihood weighting, and – importantly – why a single person weight does not deliver design-based inference for a multistage or stratified sample).
+Both the null and the adjusted model (and any per-group fits) use the same weights, so the PCV is a weighted decomposition.
 Not compatible withengine = "lme4",decomposition = "crossed-dimensions"under the wemix engine, orbootstrap = TRUE.- id, time, time_degree

 For a longitudinal MAIHDA: the person/unit identifier column, the numeric measurement-time column, and the growth-curve polynomial degree (1 = linear).
 Supplying